Why would I need to see a chiropractor?

 Is chiropractic safe?

 Yes!
 Despite occasional sensationalistic media reports, evidence shows that chiropractic treatments rank among the safest forms of health care ever offered.
 For this reason, chiropractors enjoy some of the lowest malpractice premiums among all physicians.
 Probably the riskiest and most controversial procedure is the rotational neck adjustment, which is still extremely safe: your risk of injuring your vertebral artery and having a stroke after this procedure is approximately 1 in 5.85 million.
 To put this in perspective, you are 585 times more likely to be struck by lightning and 58,500 times more likely to die in a car crash.
 You are more at risk driving to your appointment than you are on the adjusting table!
-That being said, Dr. King does not use this method of neck adjustment on everyone.
-By using a drop-table or a special tool that gives a quick impulse, she is able to adjust the neck without any rotation, which brings the risk to essentially zero.
+That being said, we do not use this method of neck adjustment on everyone.
+By using a drop-table or a special tool that gives a quick impulse, we are able to adjust the neck without any rotation, which brings the risk to essentially zero.

 Is chiropractic for everyone?